Here’s how to get education tax credits if you used a 529 plan

 As with the AOTC, you’ll need to receive a Form 1098-T, Tuition Statement, and complete Form 8863.

-You also can’t claim both the AOTC and the LLC in one year.
-It’s important to do the math and see which one gives you a larger credit.
+If you want to claim education tax credits, it’s important to do the math and see which one gives you a larger credit.
 The bigger the tax credit, the less you’ll owe in taxes.
-If you need help navigating the nuances of these credits in combination with your 529 plan, it’s best to speak with a licensed tax professional.
+No two situations are exactly alike so if you need help navigating the nuances of tax deductions or credits related to your 529 plan, it’s best to speak with a licensed tax professional.